Training Needs Analysis

 - It helps the management to direct resources to regions of greatest priority of training.

-- It helps employee and organization to improve work productivity
+- It helps employees and organizations to improve work productivity

 - It helps the company to improve their quality of services and thus helps in customer retention.